Thousand Oaks, California: Political strength

 Thousand Oaks is located adjacent to Simi Valley, often nicknamed "Reagan Country", where the former president is buried at the Ronald Reagan Presidential Library near the Thousand Oaks border.
-The former president hired Bruce Oxford to work at his Agoura Hills ranch in the late 1950s.
-By the early 1960s, Oxford had established the Thousand Oaks Meat Locker on today's Thousand Oaks Boulevard, a place where Reagan often returned to.
-During Reagan's run for governor of California in 1966, he stayed at the Meat Locker while awaiting the election returns.
 During the 1980 presidential election, Reagan returned to Thousand Oaks Boulevard (then Ventura Boulevard).

 Presidents George H. W. Bush, Gerald Ford and Ronald Reagan have held speeches at California Lutheran University, while President George W. Bush visited Newbury Park in 2003.
 The Republican Club at California Lutheran University has gained national prominence by having "the highest ratio of club members to number of students of any College Republican club in California."

 Education

 Thousand Oaks is served by the Conejo Valley Unified School District.
 Academic scores in public schools are high.
 Several schools are scoring in the top ten percent of schools in California.
 It includes numerous elementary schools, Colina Middle School, Redwood Middle School, Los Cerritos Middle School.
 The high schools of the area include Thousand Oaks High School, Newbury Park High School, and Westlake High School.
 Also part of the school district are Sycamore Canyon Middle School and Sequoia Middle School, located in Newbury Park.
 Oaks Christian High School, while located immediately outside Ventura County, matriculates numerous students from the county.
 Ascension Lutheran School is located in Thousand Oaks, and serves students from prekindergarten through eighth grade.
 La Reina High School is a private Roman Catholic, all-girls junior/senior high school.

 The Thousand Oaks Library system is consistently ranked as one of the best public libraries in California.
 The library consists of the Grant R. Brimhall Library in Thousand Oaks and the Newbury Park Branch Library in Newbury Park.
 A 22000 sqft children's library was added to the existing 62000 sqft main building in June 2006.
 The children's library expansion resulted in an improved children's services area, a 3800-gallon, salt-water aquarium; quiet study rooms; a technology training room; a children's programming room; and additional seating and shelving capacity for both the children's services area and adult services area.
 Both the main library and Newbury Park Branch offer free wireless Internet access.

 For over ten consecutive years, California Lutheran University has been ranked among "Top 25 Universities in the Western United States" by U.S. News & World Report published by America's Best Colleges Guide.
 It was ranked 14th as of 2018.